Connect with us

 One of the workshop’s highlights was a session led by Dr. Michael Gallagher, who provided practical guidance on presenting research findings effectively.
 Dr. Gallagher emphasized that research findings should directly answer the research questions posed at the outset of the study.
 He advised students to draw clear connections between their findings and the themes that emerged during the data analysis, ensuring that their conclusions are firmly grounded in both their data and the existing literature.

 Dr. Gallagher also underscored the importance of transparency in reporting research methods.
 “Be sure to mention all the methods you used to collect data,” he advised.
 “This not only adds credibility to your research but also provides a roadmap for others who may wish to replicate your study.”
-He further encouraged PhD students to be reflective in their analysis, openly acknowledging their motivations and biases.
-“Your thesis should reflect who you are as a researcher, including the lens through which you view your data,” he added.
+He further encouraged PhD students to be reflexive in their analysis, emphasizing the importance of critically examining their own assumptions, biases, and perspectives throughout the research process.
+Reflexivity in research analysis involves being aware of how the researcher’s identity, experiences, and positioning might influence the interpretation of data and the outcomes of the study.

 Dr. Nambi Rebecca (Standing) with some of the participants.
 School of Education, Department of Languages at Makerere University, Kampala Uganda, East Africa, workshop aimed at enhancing the research skills of PhD students “Moving from Raw Data to Reporting Findings in Educational Research,” 30th August 2024.